lamnhan066/language_helper/README.md

 - If the requested language is not available:
   - By default: The change is ignored and the current language remains unchanged
   - If `useInitialCodeWhenUnavailable: true`: Falls back to the initial code if available
+  - If a fallback resolver is configured: It can resolve the requested code to a supported locale before the final fallback check.
+The built-in default is `defaultFallbackCodeResolver`.

 **Performance:**